 Canvas Comparison Report Breakdown

-Within a Canvas report, you can view your Canvases broken down by:
+Within a Canvas report, you can view your Canvases broken down by variant, steps, or message.

-- Steps - you’ll be able to view step-level metrics, with each row of the report containing the row of a step.
+Selecting Breakdown by Steps will allow you to view step-level metrics, with each row of the report containing the row of a step.

-- Message - similar to a step-level breakdown, the message-level breakdown contains the name of steps in each row.
+Similar to a step-level breakdown, selecting Breakdown by Message shows the name of steps in each row.
 However, within Edit Columns, you’ll have access to message-level metrics, such as channel-specific stats like email clicks and push opens.

 Note that within the Braze dashboard, you can preview the first 50 rows of your Canvas report.
 You can access the full report when you export a CSV.

-In a manual report, you can edit a report via the Edit button in the upper right.
-From there, you can select/un-select campaigns to include in your report.
+In a Manual Report, you can edit a report by clicking Edit.
+From there, you can select or deselect campaigns to include in your report.

-You can also download your report to CSV using the Export button.
+You can also click Export to download your report to CSV.

 Your CSV export will reflect whichever breakdown view you were on when you clicked Export.
 For instance, if you were on the step-level breakdown view, your export will contain data on your step metrics.
 To export data from a different breakdown, you’ll need to navigate to that breakdown first, and click Export from there.